suyash023/beginner-tutorials/readme.md

 The code also additionally uses the boost library

+To build tests gtest and rostest are required

 Additional rqt package components must also be installed to view the ros messages.

 ## Building the code.